JorrgeX/JorrgeX/README.md

 - 🎓 I hold dual B.S. degrees in **Computer Science 💻 / Meteorology and Atmospheric Science ⛈️ at Penn State**

-- 🌱 I’m currently learning **Numerical Methods for optimizing models to apply on real-world scientific problems.**
+- 🌱 I’m currently learning **Numerical Methods for optimizing models to apply on real-world scientific problems**

-- 👨‍💻 I'm interested in various fields such as **Numerical Analysis, Data Assimilation, Machine Learning.**
+- 👨‍💻 I'm interested in various fields such as **Numerical Analysis, Data Assimilation, Machine Learning**

-- 💬 Meanwhile, I’m in the progress of crafting **a mobile app with React-Native.**
+- 💬 Meanwhile, I’m in the progress of crafting **a mobile app with React-Native**

 - 📫 How to reach me **ych091600@gmail.com**